 The following illustration shows the basic effect of tremolo by showing an input/program signal, an LFO and the resulting output signal (that is affected by the tremolo effect):

 To help visualize, we can imagine the tremolo effect as someone turning a volume knob up and down very quickly.
-The rate and extent/range by which the knob would be turned up and down in this example are defined by the speed/rate and intensity of the tremolo effect, respectively.
+The rate and extent/range by which the knob would be turned up and down in this example are defined by the tremolo effect’s speed/rate and intensity, respectively.
 In tremolo units, an LFO is used instead of the person in our example.

 There are two main varieties of tremolo effects units.
 They are: